 THE FROLIC ROOM

 Attached to the Pantages is the Frolic Room.
 Legend has it that the Frolic Room opened in 1930 as a private lounge of the then still-Vaudeville Pantages.
 It was supposedly run by a man with the unlikely name of Freddy Frolic.
 Prohibition ended in 1933 and in 1934 it opened as a proper bar.
-It’s one of several locations which claims to be the last place Elizabeth Short (the Black Dahlia) was seen in public, before her grisly murder.
+It’s one of several locations that some claim was the last place Elizabeth Short (the Black Dahlia) was seen in public, before her grisly murder.

 Hollywood/Vine Station is a subway station on Metro‘s Red Line that opened in 1999.
-The station was designed by artist Gilbert Luján (aka Magu), whose art takes the form of numerous illustrated tiles which appear throughout the station.
+The station was designed by artist Gilbert Luján (aka Magu), whose art takes the form of numerous illustrated tiles that appear throughout the station.
 It has connections to Metro’s 180, 181, 210, 212, 217, 222, and Rapid 780; FlyAway Bus; LADOT DASH’s Beachwood Canyon, Hollywood, and Hollywood/Wilshire lines; and BoltBus.
-With all of those options there are zero valid reasons for driving a car in Downtown Hollywood… and yet people do (although on this day only one driver on her phone very nearly ran over me in a crosswalk).
+With all of those options, there are zero valid reasons for driving a car in Downtown Hollywood… and yet people do (although on this day only one driver on her phone very nearly ran over me in a crosswalk).
+In all seriousness, cars should be permanently banned from this stretch of Hollywood Boulevard.

 THE TAFT BUILDING